 Construction of the Palmdale to Burbank Project Section is estimated to last between 8 years (Refined SR14, SR14A, E1, and E1A Build Alternatives) and 9 years (E2 and E2A Build Alternatives).
 It is further presumed that construction expenditures would follow a normally distributed bell curve, with the peak year of construction for all alternatives being Year 4 (2023).
-The calculated 2023 peak-year demand for workers required for construction is then compared to construction industry employment forecasted for Los Angeles County, based on data from the California Employment Development Department (EDD), to determine if such construction employment demand with regional employment projections, it can be determined if the construction employment demand would likely be fulfilled by the regional labor market.
+The calculated 2023 peak-year demand for workers required for construction is then compared to construction industry employment forecasted for Los Angeles County, based on data from the California Employment Development Department (EDD), to determine if such construction employment impacts would be substantial.
+By comparing calculated employment demand with regional employment projections, it can be determined if the construction employment demand would likely be fulfilled by the regional labor market.
 If not, the Palmdale to Burbank Project Section could cause workers and their families to move to the RSA for employment opportunities, thereby increasing the local population.